akihikodaki/dts/test_plans/ptpclient_test_plan.rst

     Meson: For support IEEE1588, build DPDK with '-Dc_args=-DRTE_LIBRTE_IEEE1588'

-The sample should be validated on Intel® Ethernet 700 Series, 82599 and i350 Nics.
+The sample should be validated on Intel® Ethernet 700 Series, Intel® Ethernet 800 Series, 82599 and i350 Nics.

 Test case: ptp client
 ======================